EMI Films (UK)This is a featured page

 Logo descriptions by Sean Beard

-Logo captures by Eric S., Bob Fish and V of Doom
+Logo captures by Eric S., Bob Fish, V of Doom, Supermarty-o and ThatLogoDude

 Editions by V of Doom

 Background: This company was the former Associated British Corporation (best known for producing The Avengers).
 Associated British went bankrupt in 1968 and its assets (Associated British Film Distributors, Elstree Studios, the ABC Cinemas movie theater chain and Thames Television) were purchased by EMI Records.
-EMI bought British Lion Films in 1976, folding it into the company.
+They later bought Anglo-Amalgamated in 1971 and British Lion Films in 1976, the latter being folded it into the company.
 Also, EMI opened its American subsidiary in 1977, with a television division and its own distribution unit, but in 1979, the distribution unit was closed and they went through ITC's Associated Film Distribution unit for its theatrical releases.
+Currently, the rights to their films are with StudioCanal.

 1st Logo